news image

 Full Mission

-The facility’s training grounds have an area of 15.5 hectares, including two lakes connected by a narrow channel, simulating the Culebra Cut.
+The Panama Canal Manned Model Training Center has manned model ships at a 1:25 scale and with an area of 15.5 hectares, including two lakes connected by a narrow channel, simulating the Culebra Cut.
+This represents a true to scale reproduction of Locks, docks, and channels of the Canal.

-It has deep-water zones resembling the Atlantic breakwater approach, along with various docking piers, the Neopanamax and Panamax locks, and a current tunnel.
+Its deep-water zones resembe the Atlantic breakwater approach, along with various docking piers, the Neopanamax and Panamax locks, and a current tunnel.

 The ship models are the same types of vessels that transit the new locks today: a bulk carrier, a tanker, a container carrier, and an LNG (Liquefied Natural Gas) tanker.